ACM40960/project-project-in-maths-modelling/README.md

 ![](images/pred_examples.png)

-*Figure: Prediction examples on a sample BlackBear image*
+*Figure: Prediction examples on a sample BlackBear image.
+The top-left shows the YOLOv8n baseline, which produces duplicate bounding boxes with lower confidence.
+In contrast, attention-based variants and those with the Efficient3DBB head (other panels) suppress duplicates and increase confidence scores.*

 The prediction examples below compared detection results for different model variants on a sample *BlackBear* image.
 In this case, the baseline YOLOv8n (top-left) produces duplicate bounding boxes with low confidence scores.
 After adding attention, or attention combined with the custom detection head, the duplicate boxes are removed and confidence scores increase.
 This highlights the effectiveness of combining attention with a specialized detection head.

 ## Project Poster

-See [Project_Poster.pdf](Project_Poster.pdf) for a visual summary of the project.
+See [Poster.pdf](Poster.pdf) for a visual summary of the project.

 ## References